rj-price/ont_umi_pipeline/README.md

 ******************
 ### TODO
 - Merge pipelines, remove old env, update test env name
+- Incorporate bam_to_phred.py in pipeline
+- Add max_read_len to config.yml and Snakefile, add updated config values to Snakefile
 - Number of reads collapsed in the header of the bam file
 - Remove split by amplicon step? (only one primer set in params, so useless?)
 - Add optional barcoding step